RaafeK/Pandas-Python/README.md

 [training_list.txt] (https://github.com/Yaffa1607/Pandas-Python/blob/master/darknet-2-class/training_list.txt)

+Chnage the training list to direct to the path your images are saved in.

 ## 3. Modify Some Code

 (1) In src/yolo.c, change class numbers and class names.
 (And also the paths to the training data and the annotations, i.e., the list we obtained from step 2. )